WeakAuras/WeakAuras-Companion/README.md

 - If you previously downloaded an aura from Wago that is not a whole  group and put it into one of your own custom groups, the Companion will  not show any updates for it.

+### Other Addons

+- We recently took a pull request that adds [Plater](https://www.curseforge.com/wow/addons/plater-nameplates) support to the Companion.
+Since Plater profiles and mods could already be shared on wago.io, it was the logical next step to add them to Companion.

 ## Contributing

 ### Build Setup